OAI/learn.openapis.org/specification/docs.md

 Almost every object in the OpenAPI Specification accepts a `description` field which can provide additional information for developers, beyond what can be automatically generated from the API descriptions.

-For instance, a parameter's name, type and valid range of values are already present in the API definition.
+For instance, a parameter's name, type and valid range of values are already present in the API description.
 The `description` field can complement this information by explaining the **purpose** of this parameter, the **effect of each value** or possible **interactions** with other parameters:

 ```yaml
 paths: